 Veterans Day aims to honor military veterans.
-This day remind us to be thankful for all those who served in the United States Armed Forces.
-It is also an opportunity to express our gratefulness towards those who are actively serving and risk their well being for this country on the continuous basis.
+This day reminds us to be thankful for all those who served in the United States Armed Forces.
+It is also an opportunity to express our gratefulness towards those who are actively serving and risk their well-being for this country on a continuous basis.

 Besides being an honorable position, being part of the Armed Forces is extremely strenuous.
 Unfortunately, serving can have negative after-effects for some.
 It can take a toll, not only physically but mentally and emotionally.
 Obviously, physical injuries are devastating but there are deeper scars than the visible ones.

 It is estimated that veterans have about a 50 percent higher rate of suicide than civilians.
 According to the Department of Veterans Affairs, it looks like roughly 22 veterans commit suicide per day.
 Some believe that this is an exaggerated number while others suggest that this figure undercounts suicides.
 Either way, the bottom line is that the rates of suicide are higher among veterans than for the rest of the population.
 And that’s indisputable!